reduxjs/reselect/README.md

 So far we have only seen selectors receive the Redux store state as arguments, but a selector can just as easily receive props.

-Imagine that we extended our `VisibleTodoList` component to be able to render multiple todo lists at once:
+Imagine that we somehow extend our `VisibleTodoList` component to be able to render multiple todo lists at once:

 #### `components/App.js`